 Steve Chadwick (Sam Lee Band) – Trumpet

 They were the house band for an improvised funk/groove jam at Matt and Phreds, Manchester for 2 years and they still perform regularly at the club.
 As well as this they’ve played at many venues and festivals throughout the UK, their favourites include Manchester Jazz Festival, Marsden Jazz Festival, Lancaster Jazz Festival, Sela Bar (Leeds), The Wardrobe (Leeds), Sandbar (Manchester), Mix-up (Manchester), Palmyra (Warrington) and many more!

 Influences include John Medeski, Brian Auger, Jimi Hendrix, Thelonius Monk, The New Mastersounds, The Meters, Stanton Moore, Duke Ellington and Dr Lonnie Smith.

 They have a brand new self titled album available to download here as well as some videos you can watch above.
-With so much improvisation involved the songs are never performed the same way twice, new sections emerge, tangents are followed and the character of the pieces change according to who we’re playing with that night.
+With so much improvisation involved the songs are never performed the same way twice, new sections emerge, tangents are followed and the character of the pieces change according to who‘s in the band that night.
 No Good Beatniks is very much a live experience

 For more info then get in touch here.